Motorcycles and Equipment

-- all Gopros (or similar cameras) that is mounted on a motorcycle must have a tether from the camera case to a point on the motorcycle.
-It doesn't have to be pretty, it just has to be tethered and secure.-
+- All GoPros (or similar cameras) that are mounted on a motorcycle must have a tether from the camera case to a point on the motorcycle.
+It doesn't have to be pretty; it just has to be tethered and secure.

 Rider Gear Requirements

 - Damage free BSI,ECE-2205, DOT, or SNELL full-face helmet with face shield.

 - Riding boots that fully cover the ankle.